 Even if you run your garbage disposer until the last shred of food is gone, and you let the water run the recommended time, you can still wind up with an out-of-control science experiment that stinks up your kitchen.
 Face it; some food is going to stick to the inside of the grinding chamber, and it’s going to decay.
-You can clean the chamber by grinding ice and lemon rinds, adding baking soda or rinsing with vinegar and water.
+Cleaning garbage disposal with ice and lemon rinds, adding baking soda or rinsing with vinegar and water is one option.
 Or you can add commercial cleaners like Disposer Care, which is available at discount stores and most home centers.
 Read on to learn how to clean garbage disposal.

 Here’s the key: Clean under the splash guard